top of page

 Dr Carly Sawatzki is a teacher educator and educational researcher in Deakin University's School of Education, and a member of The Centre for Research for Educational Impact (REDI).

-Carly Sawatzki aims to gently influence the way teachers think about preparing young people for life beyond school, particularly in areas where socioeconomic disadvantage contributes to inequitable educational outcomes.
-She likes to be critically informed about issues and priorities in education and seeks insights and solutions that are “outside the square” and immediately transferable to teacher practice.
+Carly has more than 15 years' experience working with preservice and practising teachers (including out-of-field teachers) across primary and secondary school settings.
+She aims to gently influence the way teachers think about preparing young people for life beyond school, particularly in areas where socioeconomic disadvantage contributes to inequitable educational outcomes.

-Carly communicates about educational research in accessible, engaging, and convincing ways, be it in writing or face-to-face.
-She draws on research findings to highlight that educating for financial capability is a complex pursuit, and argue the importance of adopting local, culturally responsive, inquiry-based practices that seek to align classroom tasks and pedagogies with the diverse identities, experiences, values, and norms students bring to their learning.
+Carly communicates about educational research in accessible, engaging, and convincing ways.
+She draws on research evidence to highlight that educating for financial capability is a complex pursuit, and argue the importance of adopting local, culturally responsive practices that align classroom tasks and pedagogies with the diverse identities, experiences, values, and norms students bring to their learning.

 Carly writes for academic, government, teacher and preservice teacher audiences.
 She is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who is dedicated to involving school leaders and teachers in professional learning that promotes critical conversation, inspires innovation, and transforms pedagogical practice.